particle-iot/docs/src/content/hardware/muon-hats/automation-hats.md

 It implements a Particle.function to set the digital and relay output values.
 In also implements a Particle.variable to get the digital input values.

-### ADC - Pimoroni automation hat
+### ADC - Pimoroni automation HAT

 ADC inputs 1 - 3 cannot be used on the Muon.
-The problem is that I2C Address 0x48 is used by both the ADS1015 on the automation hat as well as the TMP112A temperature sensor on the Muon itself.
+The problem is that I2C Address 0x48 is used by both the ADS1015 on the automation HAT as well as the TMP112A temperature sensor on the Muon itself.
 These will conflict with each other, allowing neither to be used.

-### Digital inputs - Pimoroni automation hat
+### Digital inputs - Pimoroni automation HAT

 Digital inputs Input 2 and Input 3 can be read using `digitalRead()`.
 The value will be `HIGH` or `LOW` (1 or 0, respectively).